 In this tutorial, I show you how you can layer multiple “What If” analysis or scenarios in Power BI, one on top of each other.
 It takes your analytical output through the roof if you use this technique effectively.
+You may watch the full video of this tutorial at the bottom of this blog.

 As you likely know, I am a huge promoter of scenario analysis in Power BI.